 Physician-assisted suicide (PAS) violates the norms of Hippocratic medical ethics.
 Involuntary hospitalization to prevent suicide affirms those norms, according to the authors.

-Read the response to this article by Drs Kious and Battin here: Physician Aid-in-Dying and the Proper Role of Physicians.
+Editor's note: Read the response to this article by Drs Kious and Battin here: Physician Aid-in-Dying and the Proper Role of Physicians.
+Also see: Psychiatrists Must Prevent Suicide, Not Provide It.

 In an influential paper, psychiatrist-ethicist Brent M. Kious, MD, PhD, and philosopher-ethicist Margaret P. Battin, PhD,1 present what they see as a “moral dilemma.”
 Specifically, the authors argue that